 TLDR: Top Brand Ambassador Instagram Mistakes to Avoid

 - Recycling or faking brand ambassador Instagram content

 - Working with brands, the deleting posts later

-- Faking likes, comments, and shares with pods
+- Faking likes, comments, and shares

 - Not showing up to brand ambassador Instagram calls and meetings